Trace methods for stable categories I: The linear approximation of algebraic K-theory: Trace-like functors and topological Hochschild homology

 Combining Corollary~\ref{uTHHUP-2}, Corollary~\ref{StableuTHHisTHH}, and Corollary~\ref{GDPreserveTRL}, we now conclude:

-\begin{cor} The fibrewise exact functor $\THH$ is trace-like, and the natural transformation $\SpLaceEq\Rightarrow\THH$ exhibits $\THH$ as the initial fiberwise exact trace-like functor under its source. \end{cor}
+\begin{cor} The tangentially exact functor $\THH$ is trace-like, and the natural transformation $\SpLaceEq\Rightarrow\THH$ exhibits $\THH$ as the initial tangentially exact trace-like functor under its source. \end{cor}

 \begin{rmq} Let $\Ecal$ be a stable category with sequential colimits.
-By Corollary~\ref{GDPreserveTRL}, the fibrewise exact approximation operation on $\Fun(\CatL,\Ecal)$ preserves trace-like functors.
-At the same time, it follow from directly from its explicit formula that the cyclic Bar construction $\cyc$ of Definition~\ref{defi:cyclic-bar} preserves fibrewise exact functors.
-We conclude that, as two left Bousfield localisations of $\Fun(\CatL,\Ecal)$, fibrewise exact approximation and cyclic Bar construction commute with each other, and their composite $\cyc \circ \fbwnexcPart{1} = \fbwnexcPart{1} \circ \cyc$ is a left Bousfield localisation of $\Fun(\CatL,\Ecal)$ whose local objects are the fibrewise exact trace-like functors.
+By Corollary~\ref{GDPreserveTRL}, the tangentially exact approximation operation on $\Fun(\CatL,\Ecal)$ preserves trace-like functors.
+At the same time, it follow from directly from its explicit formula that the cyclic Bar construction $\cyc$ of Definition~\ref{defi:cyclic-bar} preserves tangentially exact functors.
+We conclude that, as two left Bousfield localisations of $\Fun(\CatL,\Ecal)$, tangentially exact approximation and cyclic Bar construction commute with each other, and their composite $\cyc \circ \fbwnexcPart{1} = \fbwnexcPart{1} \circ \cyc$ is a left Bousfield localisation of $\Fun(\CatL,\Ecal)$ whose local objects are the tangentially exact trace-like functors.
 By Corollary~\ref{StableuTHHisTHH-2} we then have that

 Explicitly, $\fbwnexcPart{1}(\SpLaceEq)$ is given by

 and the identification $\THH = \cyc\fbwnexcPart{1}(\SpLaceEq)$ yields a bar construction type formula